 5. Wedding Planning

 You will need to meet with the parish wedding planner to plan the wedding.
-They are likely to give you a copy of Together for Life to select your readings and prayers for the Rite of Marriage and to reflect on your marriage together as a couple.
+They are likely to give you a copy of Together for Life to select your readings and prayers for The Order of Celebrating Matrimony and to reflect on your marriage together as a couple.
 The time you take to reflect on your choices of readings and prayers will be important leading up to your actual wedding day.

 Should I join a parish after the wedding?